magnimel/jersey-number-pipeline/README.md

 git checkout -b individual_task_beichen
 ```

-Install dependencies and download model weights/data using the team setup flow:
+Install dependencies and download the data:

 ```bash
 python3 setup.py SoccerNet
 python3 scripts/download_data.py
 ```

-This local checkout did not have `conda`, SoccerNet data, Hockey data, or model checkpoints available, so full fine-tuning and evaluation were not executed here.
-The commands below are the reproducible run plan for a prepared workstation or Colab.
+I could not run the full training or testing locally because this checkout did not have `conda`, the SoccerNet/Hockey data, or the model checkpoints.
+The commands below show how to run everything on a prepared machine or Colab.

 ## Fine-Tuning

-Fine-tune CRNN briefly on the Hockey jersey-number LMDB:
+Fine-tune CRNN on the Hockey jersey-number LMDB:

 ```bash
 python3 main.py Hockey train \